factful/ocr_testing/Readme.md

 * Amazon Textract -- TED IS STILL WAITING TO HEAR BACK FROM BETA
 * [Calamari]() -- TED WILL TEST;
 * Swift OCR -- TED WILL CONFIRM THERE'S NO RUNNER; WE'D NEED TO RUN SOFTWARE?
 TBD
-* Kraken -- BUILT ON OCROPUS; WILL WORK INTO OCROPUS WRITEUP
 * Attention OCR -- TED WILL EXPERIMENT WITH THEIR RUNNER

 We initially included [Amazon's Rekognition API](https://aws.amazon.com/rekognition/) on our list, but ultimately decided not to test it.
 Rekognition is primarily designed to identify text in images of signs and labels, rather than in documents.
 It's more challenging to implement than the other OCR tools we looked at and we didn't have a need for that level of power.